boazbk/tcs/lec_03a_computing_every_function.md

 (Thanks to Sasha Golovnev for tracking down this reference!)

 The concept of "syntactic sugar" is also known as "macros" or "meta-programming" and is sometimes implemented via a preprocessor or macro language in a programming language or a text editor.
 One modern example is the [Babel](https://babeljs.io/) JavaScript syntax transformer, that converts JavaScript programs written using the latest features into a format that older Browsers can accept.
 It even has a [plug-in](https://babeljs.io/docs/plugins/) architecture, that allows users to add their own syntactic sugar to the language.
-We mentioned that almost all programming language support user-defined functions, but one notable exception is the original version of the FORTRAN programming language, developed in the early 1950's.
-This was however quickly added in FORTRAN II, released in 1958.